Scale Groups: Edge labellings and scale groups, correspondences with self-replicating groups

 \section{Edge labellings and scale groups, correspondences with self-replicating groups}

-By an \emph{edge-labelling} of $\treeq$ we shall mean a map that assigns a number in $\{0,\dots,q\}$ to each directed edge in $\treeq$ and which is, for every vertex~$\vtx{v}$, a bijection on the set of out-edges from~$\vtx{v}$.
-Edge labellings compatible with a scale group~$P$ are introduced in Definition~\ref{defn:compatible_colour} and investigated in this section.
-It is shown in the second part of this section that to each labelling of $\treeq$ compatible with~$P$ there corresponds a unique self-replicating group acting on $\treeqq$.
+By an \emph{edge-labelling} of $\treeq$ we shall mean a map that assigns a label in $\{0,\dots,q\}$ to each directed edge in $\treeq$ and which is, for every vertex~$\vtx{v}$, a bijection on the set of out-edges from~$\vtx{v}$.
+Edge labellings compatible with a scale group~$P$, see Definition~\ref{defn:compatible_colour}, are the key to showing the correspondence between scale groups and self-replicating groups because tree labellings are used in the definition of the latter.
 This correspondence was shown previously in~\cite{Horadam} using a method that is less direct than compatible labellings.

 Although the idea is inspired by the notion of legal colouring of edges defined in~\cite{BM}, edge labellings compatible with~$P$ differ in that: all edges pointing towards the end~$\omega$ are labelled~$q$, see Definition~\ref{defn:compatible_colour}.\ref{defn:compatible_colour1}; the label $0$ also has a special role, see Definition~\ref{defn:compatible_colour}.\ref{defn:compatible_colour2}; and compatibility with~$P$ means that there are elements of $P$ that preserve the labelling on half-trees not containing~$\omega$, see Definition~\ref{defn:compatible_colour}.\ref{defn:compatible_colour3}.